mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

 ### Econ One Liners:
+* Pre-Sin there are two time frames to view economics.
+Short-term which is intra moment; and long-term which is at infinity.
+No other time frame inbetween matters.
-GDP is how much Supply was exchanged in a year in terms of ASV.
+* GDP is how much Supply was exchanged in a year in terms of ASV.